 be unable to engage in gainful employment because of physical or mental impairment and either:

-has not reached the age of 23, or
+the child has not reached the age of 23, or

 the impairment is, in the opinion of an independent registered medical practitioner, likely to be permanent and the child was dependent on you at the date of your death because of that mental or physical impairment.

-A longterm pension is payable at the rate of one quarter of your notional pension entitlement if there is one eligible child or at the rate of one-half if there are two or more eligible children.
+A long-term pension is payable at the rate of one quarter of your notional pension entitlement if there is one eligible child or at the rate of one-half if there are two or more eligible children.
 If no spouse’s or civil partner’s long-term pension is payable, the pension is payable at the rate of one-third of your notional pension entitlement where there is one eligible child and at the rate of two-thirds where there is more than one eligible child.

 The pension may be reduced if a child is receiving pay over and above a set level while in full-time training for a trade, profession or vocation.